 If your dog's ears aren't squeaky clean, WASH THEM.
 An ounce of prevention is worth a TON of money in saved vet bills!
 If you have a dog getting frequent ear infections, ask your vet for an anti-fungal ear rinse.
 For everyday use, there are many excellent ear solutions available in pet stores or you can easily make this one at home for far less money:

 Apply a generous amount of solution to a cotton ball, round, or sterile gauze.
 (Never use a Q-tip inside the ear canal as it can damage or rupture the eardrum.)
 Gently wipe the ears clean.
 You may need to repeat and use several cotton balls to adequately clean the ears.
 Once the cotton is clear of any dirt and wax, you are finished.
 This should do the trick for most dogs, but if you have a dog with heavy wax buildup, like my Raisin, I would do the following ear cleansing routine and I would ask your vet for a stronger medicated rinse until it’s under control.

 ***If you suspect your pup might possibly have an ear infection, make an appointment with your veterinarian immediately! -DON’T WAIT! *** Should your sweetie be suffering from an infection they may require antibiotics and/or special medicated cleaning solutions.
 Letting an infection go untreated can lead to rupture of the eardrum and further complications.

-If your dog is being treated for an ear infection its even more important to keep their ears clean.
+If your dog is being treated for an ear infection it’s even more important to keep the ears clean.
 Adding topical medication to dirty, waxy, ears filled with gunk will just be adding fuel to the fire.
 Extra moisture and warmth will allow the bacteria to spread like ants at a picnic.
 Also, the medication will not easily reach and penetrate the infected tissue.